 X-Pac VX21 is a popular pack material in the backpacking industry because it strikes a great balance between weight, durability, waterproofness, and cost.
 And colors – don’t forget colors!

 Choose a pack made of this material if you want a very water-resistant but not completely waterproof pack with good abrasion resistance.
 Another great feature of VX21 is its white inner scrim, which makes finding dark items in your pack quite easy.

 When is a DCF backpack better?

 Choose a pack made of a DCF hybrid when a low pack weight and waterproofness are of utmost importance.
-If you don’t mind spending a bit more on these features, a DCF backpack could be for you.Editor's note: If you’re thinking about buying gear that we’ve reviewed or recommend on SectionHiker, you can help support us in the process.
-Just click on any of the seller links above, and if you make a purchase, we may (but not always) receive a small percentage of the transaction.
-The cost of the product is the same to you but this helps us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.
-Thanks and we appreciate your support!
+If you don’t mind spending a bit more on these features, a DCF backpack could be for you.SectionHiker is reader-supported.
+We only make money if you purchase a product through our affiliate links.
+Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.